 - Software has problems not all alerts are recorded

 It has a backup battery if there is a power cut.
-It also has a test button so you can reset the alarms whenever you need to.
-It comes with a 5 years warranty, but the battery requires a change every year.
-The detector has light patterns to warn if the battery needs replacing or the unit needs servicing.
+It also has a test-silence button so you can reset the alarms whenever you need to.
+It comes with 10 years warranty, and the batteries last just as long.
+The detector has light patterns to warn if the device needs replacing or the unit needs servicing.

 - Can connect with other devices